CCBDA-UPC/Assignments-2020/Lab06.md

 Go to the AWS Lambda console [https://eu-west-1.console.aws.amazon.com/lambda/](https://eu-west-1.console.aws.amazon.com/lambda/) and create a new function from the blueprint `microservice-http-endpoint-python` and name it `serverless-controller`.
 Create a new role from AWS policy templates and name it `serverless-controller-role`.
 The role needs to have `Simple microservice permissions - DynamoDB` permission.

 For the **API Gateway trigger** section create a new API that is `Open`, which means that your API endpoint is publicly available and can be invoked by all users.
 Name it `serverless-controller-API`.
+Select `default` as the deployment stage.

 Use the tags: